Willamette Valley AVAs

 Pinot Noir is the predominant grape grown in the region.
 Other varieties include Chardonnay, Sauvignon Blanc, Pinot Gris, and Riesling.
 The area is the latest AVA in the Willamette region, established in November 2021.

 The newest Willamette Valley AVA consists of 5,530 acres located near Oregon’s capital, Salem.
-This region is situated next to the Willamette River, which creates a unique, slightly warmer microclimate.
+This region sits next to the Willamette River, which creates a unique, slightly warmer microclimate.
 The most popular grape varieties include Pinot Noir, Chardonnay, Pinot Gris, and Tempranillo.

 Want to read more about wine?
 Try reading these books!